 DOT tests must be separate from non-DOT tests in every manner.
 DOT tests must be conducted and completed before beginning a non-DOT test.
 DOT test specimens are only allowed to be used for DOT regulated drug testing and not for any other purpose.
 One exception may be for a physical test.

 You must only use DOT forms for DOT tests.

-You are required to manage random drug testing.
+You are responsible for the management of a random drug testing program.
 The Federal Motor Carrier Safety Administration (FMCSA) requires a minimum of 50% of employees undergo random drug testing and 10% random alcohol testing.